bmuhamood/News-App/README.md

 - If there is a news for particular cat or subcat then the cat will be shown.
 - In contact section i gave a QR Code.
 By scanning QR Code you can redirected into My github account.
 - I used forloop to view news in different section.
-- Therer is a trending section.
-You can see the breaking newses here. etc...........
+- There is a trending section.
+You can see the breaking newse here. etc...........

 # Tools